 Your guide will provide intimate knowledge of the mountain and the terrain providing you with local history and an insight into the weather systems of the area.
 You will venture off the beaten tracks into the majesty of the beautiful valley and face nature in all it’s glory.

-On your exquisite ride through the valley the horses will carry a full picnic lunch which you will eat besides one of the mountain streams, at 2,500 metres an idyllic spot offering spectacular views, on a clear day all the way across to the mountains of Morocco.
+On your beautiful ride through the valley you will carry a full picnic lunch which you will eat besides one of the mountain streams, at 2,500 metres an idyllic spot offering spectacular views, on a clear day all the way across to the mountains of Morocco.
 Returning to the stables you will be driven down to the village for a gorgeous set dinner in one of the local restaurants then sleep overnight in the Casa la Sevillana.

-For further information visit the website or call our expert team on 01829 781 123
+For further informaiton, visit the website or call our expert team on 01829 781 123